Jalan Raya Kedewatan

 • Weddings, birthdays, anniversaries, family celebrations.

-• Weddings are most popular at our resort.
-Amandari is very romantic with beautiful sights, fragrances and sounds (views of lush greenery, the fresh aromas of frangipanis complimented by the sounds of the ceremonies in the local village and the rushing waters of the Ayung river).
+Amandari is ideal for wedding with its romantic and beautiful sights, fragrances, and sounds (views of lush greenery, the fresh aromas of frangipanis complimented by the sounds of the ceremonies in the local village and the rushing waters of the Ayung river).

-• Special event locations within the resort include: The Amandari Villa & Gardens, The Rain Forest, The Outdoor Bale
+• Special event locations within the resort include

 Extra Notable Features